-"It is true that at times it would seem that transparent impostors and immoral outcasts had taken the lead; but I have no fears; the intellect of this world could not destroy Spiritualism; and I know that the same world has not enough immorality to seduce it.
+"It is true that at times it would seem that transparent impostors and immoral outcasts had taken the lead; but I have no fears; the intellect of this world could not destroy Spiritualism; and I know that the same world has not enough immorality to seduce it. .

 "Brothor S., the very nature of medium-ship is such that great dangers attend it if it is not backed up by high moral principle.
 The habit of passivity paves the way to earthly as well as heavenly influences.
-It is a noble manhood which can affirm that 'none of these things move me.' "
+It is a noble manhood which can affirm that none of these things move me.

-Thus much from the Austin E. Simmons of today.
-I think that it is sufficiently clear that he has that "noble manhood" of which he speaks; that neither his faith, his courage or spirituality has suffered, not-withstanding his nearly thirty years experience as a trance speaking medium.
+Thus much from the Austin E. Simmons of fo day.
+I think that it is sufficiently clear that he has that "poble manhood" of which he speaks; that neither his faith, his courage or spirituality has suffered, notwithstanding his nearly thirty years experience as a transcriptor and the speaks and the suffered of the sufficiency of the suf rience as a trance speaking medium.

-To be Continue4
+To be Continue.
 Book Notices.